cattle-ops/terraform-aws-gitlab-runner/README.md

 # Terraform module for GitLab auto scaling runners on Spot instances

 This repo contains a terraform module and example to run a [GitLab CI multi runner](https://docs.gitlab.com/runner/) on AWS Spot instances.
+See the blog post at [040code](https://040code.github.io/2017/12/09/runners-on-the-spot/) for a detailed descritpion of the setup.

 ![GitLab Runners](https://github.com/npalm/assets/raw/master/images/2017-12-06_gitlab-multi-runner-aws.png)